 - Assess whether your existing systems, processes and controls are sufficient to provide disclosures that describe your company’s resilience assessment.

-3 Companies would need to present their results on an annual basis, even if they perform scenario analysis as part of a multi-year planning cycle.
+1 Companies will need to present their results on an annual basis, even if they perform scenario analysis as part of a multi-year planning cycle.

 © 2024 KPMG IFRG Limited, a UK company, limited by guarantee.
 All rights reserved.